-To date, LED lighting has been installed in all of the classrooms and common spaces at Esek Hopkins, Nathanael Greene, Roger Williams, Gilbert Stuart, and Governor Christopher DelSesto.
+To date, LED lighting has been installed in all of the classrooms and common spaces at Esek Hopkins, Nathanael Greene, Roger Williams, Gilbert Stuart, and DelSesto middle schools.
 In 2016, exterior lighting was replaced with LEDs at Nathan Bishop, Nathanael Greene, and West Broadway.
-In August of 2017, Aramark also replaced 250 watt metal halide lamps with 50 watt LED lamps in the auditoriums at Nathanael Greene and Roger Williams Middle School.
-As of FY 2018, these LED retrofits have saved about 1,054,800 kWh, and about \$169,000.
+In August 2017, Aramark also replaced 250 watt metal halide lamps with 50 watt LED lamps in the auditoriums at Nathanael Greene and Roger Williams Middle School.
+As of FY 2019, these LED retrofits have saved roughly 1,108,720 kWh, and about \$188,000.